chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 ## Limitations in the beta release

-### Limitation on http session sharing
+### Limitation on HTTP session sharing

-XL Release does not share http sessions between nodes in a cluster yet.
-This requires a user to hold http connection to a concreate node in a cluster.
-When loadbalancer is used, a sticky session flag must be enabled.
-Session is identified by cookie `JSESSIONID`.
+XL Release does not yet share HTTP sessions among nodes in a cluster.
+This requires the user to hold an HTTP connection to a concrete node in a cluster.
+When a load balancer is used, a sticky session flag must be enabled.
+Session is identified by the `JSESSIONID` cookie.

 ### Limitations on functionality